 Sleeping is one of those things that I do well.
 I go to bed at the same time every night (for the most part) and get up at the same time each morning.
 I can fit in a 15-30 minute power nap in the afternoon and have no trouble going to sleep at n…

-We watched the entire Episode 3, did the discussion questions/video quiz for the episode and the vocabulary words…
+We watched Episode 1, did the discussion questions/video quiz for the episode and the vocabulary words.
+These can be printed by going here.
+The Episode Guides are down the left hand column on the site.